-The six signature traits of inclusive leadership has been added to your bookmarks.
+The six signature traits of inclusive leadership has been saved

 What does it take for a leader to truly encourage diversity in the organization?
 And does diversity go beyond just talent?
 Juliet Bourke spoke with Tanya Ott on outdated leadership models, global mega-trends, and the six traits of inclusive leadership.